CalyxOS/calyxos.org/pages/_posts/2023-12-11-december-qpr1-security-update.md

 * Add "Charge cycle count" to Settings -> About phone -> Battery information

 #### Pixel 8, 8 Pro
+* GPS is known to be broken this release, working on a fix.
 * Add support for wireless power share / reverse wireless charging
 * To use, add the power share quicksettings tile
 * Also includes changes from [5.1.2](https://calyxos.org/news/2023/11/30/november-feature-update/)